 Their menu is extensive and unique, and is definitely a must-try in the city.
 It’s definitely one of the best places for breakfasts in Sydney.

 Location: 78 Harris St, Pyrmont, NSW 2009 Ph: (02) 9660 5718

 Bar Zini is an Italian restaurant that is popular at night, and a relaxed breakfast and lunch spot in the day.
 The café is small and cozy, with beautiful interiors, and high-quality ingredients and ethical trading.

 They serve Italian-Australian fusion dishes, which are truly unique and undoubtedly worth trying, as well as inexpensive.

 They serve their Sonoma sourdough toast with drunken sailor preserve, the tuga butter croissant with ham and cheese, their famous bacon and egg roll with sriracha mayo and cavolo nero with provolone, their halloumi roll with avocado and romesco and their spiced corn and zucchini pickle fritters.

-Their menu is unique and quality.
-They also have their classic avocado toast with truss tomato,goats cheese, poached eggs, mint and za’atar and pomegranate.
+This is a unique menu filled with quality produce.
+They also have their classic avocado toast with truss tomato, goats cheese, poached eggs, mint and za’atar and pomegranate.

-They have a breakfast wrap with bacon, rocket, eggs, and relish and their famous bircher, which is soaked in mango and mixed nuts with cinnamon.
-They also have granola, eggs on toast, eggs benedict, beans and eggs on sourdough, avocado and feta, as well as their famous champ bowl.
+Amongst their winning offerings are a breakfast wrap with bacon, rocket, eggs, and relish and their famous bircher, which is soaked in mango and mixed nuts with cinnamon.
+They also have granola, eggs on toast, eggs Benedict, beans and eggs on sourdough, avocado and feta, as well as their famous champ bowl.